 The House points earned by each child will also be added to the House total.
-The House with the most points at the end of each year will be awarded the House cup.
+The House with the most points at

 9. Positive behaviour management

 There are a number of behaviours which may signify emotional and behavioural difficulties and so signal the need for special provision.
 Most obviously these include bullying, disruptive behaviour and poor temper management.
 Less obviously these include poor motivation, poor organisational skills and poor concentration.
 The most important cause of behavioural difficulties in students is their limited self-esteem.
 Students often have life experiences which make them feel that they are not loved, cared for, valued or seen as special by others.
 This can inform their behaviour patterns, which may have a negative influence on the way people react to them, which ultimately reinforces their low self-esteem.
 A vicious circle is established, which many students lack the insight or the power to break.